mazx4960/Website-Blog/README.md

 * Password hashing instead of just plain text (done)
 * Better UI through CSS preferrably using bootstrap (done)
 * Validates the fields of inputs (done)
+* background threading for sending the email and posting (done)